CiaranPearse/vuejsFlickrFetch/README.md

 ## Frontend Template
 I've used Vuetify as a frontend Template.
 The main reasons for this were for the grid, input fields and cards.
 Why reinvent the wheel?

+I've decided to go with the Dark version of the template.
+Theres no real reason for this other than I want it to be the "one thats just that little bit different"

 I'm not fond of MasonryJs as it tends to give inconsistant & unpredictable layouts in most cases so for this version Ive gone with set heights on the images. (i.e. used the small square version of the image from Flickr)
 The react version uses Masonry